counterbeing/road-trip-blog/public/stories/austin-area.md

 location: Austin, TX
 ---

-The only thing that was really on the list was barbacue.
+The only thing that was really on the list was barbecue.
 And we got that.